Polymarket Wallets

 How to use this data

-- Choose the metric - Start with the metric that matches your research question, such as PnL, volume, or activity.
+1. Choose the metric - Start with the metric that matches your research question, such as PnL, volume, or activity.

-- Compare time windows - Review recent and longer-term performance before relying on a leaderboard rank.
+2. Compare time windows - Review recent and longer-term performance before relying on a leaderboard rank.

-- Open profiles - Use profile data to understand positions, trade history, and performance shape.
+3. Open profiles - Use profile data to understand positions, trade history, and performance shape.

-- Review how results were created - Look at markets, exposure, and resolved trades before forming a research view.
+4. Review how results were created - Look at markets, exposure, and resolved trades before forming a research view.

 Common questions

-What metrics should a leaderboard include?
+What should a Polymarket leaderboard show?

 Continue with live wallet research